MikeLockz/budget-flowr/memory-bank/progress.md

 ## Current Status
 - Project planning and documentation phase completed.
+- Test infrastructure established with comprehensive coverage of existing code.
+- Testing strategy implemented to ensure all future features include test coverage.
 - Ready to proceed with development phases as outlined in the implementation plan.

 ## Known Issues